cchudzicki-ocw-testing/res.9-003-summer-2015/content/pages/calendar.md

 D = Debate

-See the [Instructors]({{< baseurl >}}/pages/syllabus/course-instructors-guest-speakers-and-icub-team) page for a list of each instructor's institutional and department affiliation.
+See the {{< resource_link 653d64c8-ddb9-eccf-38be-70b1c01c8ea3 "Instructors" >}} page for a list of each instructor's institutional and department affiliation.

 {{< tableopen >}}
 {{< theadopen >}}